 Always open-minded about how to do things better.
-I embraced the concept and learned all about the intricacy of competency standards, levels of competence, assessments, test and psychometrics.
+I embraced the concept and learned all about the intricacy of competency standards, levels of competence, assessments, tests and psychometrics.
 Pretty complex stuff.
 As things have evolved it can be pretty lengthy too.
-One set of assessments I was involved in lasted three days.

 Now don’t get me wrong, I think skill and knowledge are important too.
 I just think that quite often we choose people simply on qualifications, skills and knowledge and the skill in determining their propensity to behave in certain ways has become a bit of a lost art.

-What is really needed is a qualitative combination of strengths, competence and past behaviour.
-Then the odds of getting the right candidate has greatly increased by recruiting people with the right strengths, skills and the right behaviours.
+Then the odds of getting the right candidate have greatly increased by recruiting people with the right strengths, skills and the right behaviours.

 So when recruiting, employers must, of course, set up the right selection method to get the right strengths, skills, competencies and knowledge.